scrapinghub/scrapy-poet/docs/providers.rst

 ===========================

 ``scrapy-poet`` also supports caching of the provided dependencies from the providers.
-For example, :class:`~.ResponseDataProvider` supports this right off the bat.
+For example, :class:`~.HttpResponseProvider` supports this right off the bat.
 It's able to do this by inheriting the :class:`~.CacheDataProviderMixin` and implementing all of its ``abstractmethods``.